philthornley/remarkable-gestures-jekyll-netlify-cms/_drafts/2019-02-20-agile-planning-game.md

 title: Agile Planning Game&colon; Help your team understand the principles
 h1: Agile Planning Game&colon; Help your team understand the principles
 permalink: /agile-planning-game-help-your-team-understand-the-principles/
-date: '2019-02-20 22:06:51'
+date: '2019-02-02 22:06:51'
 categories: agile
 description: Prioritise, plan and sequence your delivery.
-This exercise demonstrates how you can make more informed decisions when you have good information on story value, dependencies, story size and team velocity.
-The game is purposefully abstract to shift focus from the detail and onto the conversation and the team approach to the task
+This exercise demonstrates how you can make more informed decisions when you have good information on story value, dependencies, story size and team velocity
 strapline: Prioritise, plan and sequence your delivery
 published: true
 ---